ah5ive/park-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## HDB Parking Availablitiy Search Web App
-sing creat-react-app to create a web app to search for HDB Parking Availablity.
+#Using creat-react-app to create a web app to search for HDB Parking Availablity.

 a.
 Create a search component for user to type in a location.
 b.
 Fetching data from external APIs and getting the list result of the search and get the carparking availablity of the particular carpark area requested.